-Amsterdam’s Museum Quarter centres on the Rijksmuseum, and today it is one of the most upmarket neighbourhoods in the city.
-The boulevards are wide, the architecture grand, and in addition to the Rijksmuseum you can also see the Van Gogh Museum and the Stedelijk Museum.
+Amsterdam’s Museum Quarter centers on the Rijksmuseum, and today it is one of the most upmarket neighborhoods in the city.
+The boulevards are wide, the architecture grand, and in addition to the Rijksmuseum, you can also see the Van Gogh Museum and the Stedelijk Museum.
 On this tour, you will not be visiting any of the museums but your guide will give you all the necessary information so that you’ll be comfortable once you are ready for the museum tours.

 And then, of course, there is Amsterdam’s Red Light District!

 Red Light District is packed with parties at weekend nights, and host to a lively nightlife on every day of the week.
 Yes, this is the center of the city’s sex trade, but as you’ll discover on your walking tour, there’s far more to The Wallen (the district’s actual name) than that.

 Your local guide will show you Chinatown and its Buddhist temple; gothic Oude Kerk, the oldest church (and oldest building) in Amsterdam; and the Nieuwmarkt, an open canal filled in during the 17th century so that the city’s daily food market could be held on the site.
 It’s a great place for a bite to eat and end your walking tour of Amsterdam Highlights.